Brownsberg in 3 days — what you need to know

 - A waterproof bag for your phone

-Day 3 — Sunrise and the drive back
+Day 3 — Sunrise and the trip back

 Set your alarm for five.
-Walk in the dark with a headlamp to Mazaroni-Top (15 minutes from the cabins) and watch the mist clear over the reservoir.
-This is the photo every Brownsberg returnee has somewhere.
+Walk with a headlamp to Mazaroni Top (15 min) and watch the mist lift off the reservoir.
+Then breakfast, pack up, and leave around 10 am.

 Practical info